ethereum/EIPs/EIPS/eip-draft_app_keys.md

 Before a name can be converted to a node hash using Namehash, the name must first be normalised and checked for validity - for instance, converting fOO.eth into foo.eth, and prohibiting names containing forbidden characters such as underscores.
 It is crucial that all applications follow the same set of rules for normalisation and validation, as otherwise two users entering the same name on different systems may resolve the same human-readable name into two different ENS names.
 ```

-No, TLDs are restricted to only .eth (on mainnet), or .eth and .test (on Ropsten), plus any special purpose TLDs such as those required to permit reverse lookups.
-There are no immediate plans to invite proposals for additional TLDs.
-In large part this is to reduce the risk of a namespace collision with the IANA DNS namespace.

 The ENS can also allow to register and resolve metadata for the app such as url, parameters,

 Ens defines an hashing scheme to associate a domain to a unique hash, `node`, through the `namehash` function